 They should know evacuation and escape routes, assembly points, and the correct way to guide colleagues during an emergency.

 While champions are not expected to act as firefighters, they should know the basics of extinguishers, alarms, and fire door inspections, so they can identify issues and encourage correct usage.
+Data suggests that effective early intervention can significantly reduce property damage, making this knowledge invaluable.

 Ambassadors must be comfortable promoting safety initiatives, leading by example, and challenging unsafe behaviour where necessary.